About the Rule Foundation

 The Rule Foundation is governed by a Board of Trustees who volunteer their time.
 The Foundation’s Trustees bring together many years of private and public sector experience in counselling, cultural sector management, education, health, information technology, marketing, project management, recruitment, and quality improvement.

-Duncan Matthews, Co-chairperson
+Duncan Matthews, Treasurer

 Tāmaki Makaurau (Auckland)